maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 - **Visual Studio**
 <br />
-Follow the instructions [here](https://visualstudio.microsoft.com/) to download and install Visual Studio (any edition) for your operating system with `.NET desktop development` workload.
+[Download and install Visual Studio](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/get-started/installation) (any edition) for your operating system with `.NET desktop development` workload.

 - **The SAFE Browser**
 <br />
 To connect to the SAFE Network, applications are required to authenticate with the Authenticator.
 The Authenticator is bundled with the SAFE Browser and download links can be found from the [SAFE Browser GitHub releases page](https://github.com/maidsafe/safe_browser/releases/latest).

     **Note:**
-    * It's recommended to use the latest available version for your platform;
+    * It's recommended to use the latest available version for your platform.
     * Packages for connecting to the live and mock networks are available.
 This tutorial guides you through both.